 Luckily, I had the chance to meet TJ and we got to talking a lot about his vision for the hotel.

-To begin with, there is no sign anywhere of the hotel’s name like the other resorts sprawl all over the island, he wants to keep it exclusive and has been known to have plenty of celebrities, musicians and artists stay that need to keep a low profile.
+To begin with, there is no sign anywhere of the hotel’s name as the other resorts sprawl all over the island, he wants to keep it exclusive and has been known to have plenty of celebrities, musicians and artists stay that need to keep a low profile.
 Secondly, the hotel is not open for walk-ins either for staying overnight or for meals.
 This keeps the personal feel to it and also the safety of not knowing who will just come off the street.
-Thirdly, without any signs anywhere you don’t get the onslaught of street vendors that I noticed pestering the guests of the other hotels and resorts.
+Thirdly, without any signs anywhere, you don’t get the onslaught of street vendors that I noticed pestering the guests of the other hotels and resorts.

 Another benefit to the hotel, which I personally like, is that it’s located a 2 second walk from the chaotic section of West Bay where all the resorts are with their loud music at night.
 You are still literally on West Bay yet far enough to enjoy it.